hwang-db/tf_aws_deployment/aws_databricks_modular_privatelink/README.md

 ### Configure IAM roles, S3 access policies and Instance Profile for clusters

-If you are using the traditional method of Instance Profile to configure cluster's access to S3, follow this [official guide](https://docs.databricks.com/administration-guide/cloud-configurations/aws/instance-profiles.html)
+This template illustrates the traditional method of creating Instance Profile to grant cluster with S3 bucket access, see [original official guide](https://docs.databricks.com/administration-guide/cloud-configurations/aws/instance-profiles.html)

 The sample script in `instance_profile.tf` will help you create the underlying IAM role and policies for you to create instance profile at workspace level, you will find the `arn` from tf output, you can then manually take the value and configure at workspace admin setting page like below: